 So, are Facebook ad impressions the same as Google ad impressions?

-Does an ad view register if the banner image or video loads but the user clicks away?
+Does an ad view register if the banner image or video loads, but the user clicks away?
 And what about if your ad media is under the fold and the user never sees it?
 Does that mean you’ve paid for impressions on your campaigns even if it’s not been seen?
 And what about if a bot or web scraper visits a site?

 Yes, there are a lot of things to bear in mind.
 So let’s get stuck in….

-What is an ad impression
+What is an ad impression?

-Google’s definition of ad impressions is:
+Google’s definition of ad impressions is as follows:

 “An impression is counted each time your ad is shown on a search result page or other site on the Google Network.”

-Facebook define ad impressions as:
+Facebook defines ad impressions as: